birdnet-team/birdnet-V3.0-dev/README.md

 <div align="center"><img width="300" alt="BirdNET+ logo" src="img/logo-birdnet-circle.png"></div>

 # birdnet-V3.0-dev
 CLI to analyze audio with BirdNET+ V3.0 developer preview models and export of per-chunk detections.
+Use for experimentation and exploration of the new model architecture and capabilities.

+We will release updated models, labels, and code as we finalize the V3.0 release.

 **Key changes vs earlier model versions:**
 - Variable-length input (removed fixed 3 s constraint)